anotherstarburst/principles-and-practices/policies/interviews.md

 ### Specialised tests

 If you are interviewing for a more specialised role there may be a different or additional technical test based around the skills needed by the role you are applying for.
 We do not yet have enough examples of these tests to publish them.

+## Dress code

+The POP office is casual dress so there's no need to dress up in a suit or other formal attire unless you'd like to.